-Healthy vs. unhealthy debts
+Productive vs. unproductive debts

 Managing your debt is an essential part of money management.
 Just about everyone has some degree of debt.
-But it is important to understand the differences between "healthy" and unhealthy" debt.
-Yet no matter how "healthy" a debt is, remember that any debt you cannot afford can quickly swerve into the area of unhealthy debt.
+But it is important to understand the differences between "productive" and "unproductive" debt.

-Types of debt that can be considered "healthy" are:
+Types of debt that can be considered "productive" are:

 - 1. Student loans.
-Student loans further one's education and increase future earning potential.
+Student loans further your education and increase future earning potential.
 It is important, however, to borrow only for genuine needs, and make wise choices that minimize debt. - 2.
 Mortgages.
 Home ownership is an asset that can build equity and net worth. - 3.
 Necessary medical bills.
 Health always takes priority. - 4.
 Business debts.
 Borrowing for business can be necessary to build a business and future earnings.
-Business debt can be healthy as long as you enter into it with a sound business plan in place. - 5.
+Business debt can be productive as long as you enter into it with a sound business plan in place. - 5.
 Car loans.
 Most people need a car to get around, including getting to and from work.
 Sometimes, the only way to obtain a car is to finance the purchase.

-When we call a debt "healthy," we don't mean you should feel free to spend anything you want as long as it falls into one of these categories.
+When we call a debt "productive," we don't mean you should feel free to spend anything you want as long as it falls into one of these categories.
 Instead, keep these guidelines in mind:

 - Only take out student loans for education that furthers concrete goals.
 Students who are unsure what they will study can always take a year (or more) off before they start school.
 Or enroll first in community or two-year college, where it is more likely that you can pay tuition and fees from the income from a part-time job.
 Then transfer to a four-year school when you know your goals. - Take out a mortgage only if you can afford it.
 Don't buy a more expensive house than you need.
 In most cases, a house payment should total no more than 35 percent of your gross income.
 When you calculate the monthly house payment amount, include mortgage insurance and property taxes, as well as homeowner's insurance, maintenance costs and HOA fees. - Don't take on a car payment that eats up too much of your budget.
-Instead of choosing a car based on what looks good, start with your budget.
+Before you pick out a "cool" vehicle, examine your budget.
 Determine how much you can afford to spend each month.
 Then use an online calculator or talk with your lender to determine the total lease or purchase payment you can afford.
 Only then are you ready to shop for a vehicle. - If you are running up debt to capitalize a business, make sure you have a solid business plan, budget, and large emergency fund in place.

-The dangers of unhealthy debt
+The dangers of unproductive debt